 Uncle Leopold arrives at Buckingham Palace and immediately provokes the ire of Victoria by pointing out her lack of height and reminding her that if Charlotte and their child had lived, Victoria wouldn’t be queen.
-Leopold then wastes no time in promoting the cause of his nephew, Prince Albert, however Victoria reminds her uncle how unimpressed she was with Albert when they first met.
+Leopold then wastes no time in promoting the cause of his nephew, Albert, however Victoria reminds her uncle how unimpressed she was with the prince when they first met.
 In the meantime, Uncle Ernest is busy plotting to marry Victoria to his son, George, so he can control Victoria through him.

 Melbourne returns to the palace to inform Victoria about the Chartist problems, while also taking the opportunity to advise why first cousins should never marry.
 Later that evening, Victoria attends the opera with Grand Duke Alexander Nikolaevich of Russia (Daniel Donskoy) which prompts Uncle Ernest to send his son, George (Nicholas Agnew), to the royal box.
 The atmosphere between the prospective suitors is frosty much to Victoria’s amusement but Uncle Leopold is far from happy to see Albert has competition.
 On the way home, Leopold warns Victoria she cannot marry Melbourne and even the most stable of countries can be prone to revolution in view of the recent Chartist trouble.
 Victoria declares she has no plans to marry anyone but Leopold’s words worry her.